Home

 Southwest School of Botanical Medicine

 Michael Moore's site.
-Go out and get 30 or so ink cartridges, a hundred and seventy reams of paper, and put that printer to the test.
+If you like reading off paper, go out and get 30 or so ink cartridges, a hundred and seventy reams of paper, and put that printer to the test.
 All the eclectic books you'd like to have, but are either out of print or too expensive.
-Herbalists everywhere own Michael a debt of gratitude for the immense amount of work he's put into making such valuable information accessible...
+Herbalists everywhere own Michael a debt of gratitude for the immense amount of work he's put into making such valuable information accessible... though Michael has passed, the info on this site and his teachings are still being offered by Donna Chesner.

 Matthew Wood

-Matthew Wood is simply an incredible herbalist.
+Matthew Wood is simply an incredibly insightful herbalist.
 His Book of Herbal Wisdom was truly a powerful catalyst (or maybe catapult?) in my adventures in learning about herbcraft, and both inspired new understanding and reaffirmed much of what I'd come to sense about working with herbs.
 He's a remarkably good writer, and has found a beautiful blend of herbalism, homeopathy, flower essences, alchemy and indigenous herbcraft.
-His site, entirely revamped in late 07, is now filled with some really wonderful treasures.
-The TC Wellness site also has several excellent articles by Matt in the archives worth checking out, which have finally been listed all on one page…
+His site is filled with some really wonderful treasures

 Paul Bergner's Medical Herbalism

 Paul edits Medical Herbalism, an journal for practicing herbalists, and has blessed us with some great links and, even better, a smattering of articles from Medical Herbalism... check out the stuff written by Bloyer... excellent, indeed.
-Paul also runs the North American Institute of Medical Herbalism.
+Paul founded the North American Institute of Medical Herbalism.

 Rosemary Gladstar